mrachuta/ns/README.md

   - [Mobile](#mobile)

 ## General info
-Due to the worst app that I have ever used in my life for check current balance, I have created a simple script which download and print all necessary informations.
+Official nju mobile app is the worst app that I have ever used.
+As replacement, I have created a simple script which download and print all necessary informations.
 It is faster than official Nju Mobile app.

 ## Technologies
 Code was written as a Python 3 code.